-The day-schools will be based at Madingley.
-These will consist of lectures illustrated by Powerpoint.
-Practical sessions in the Madingley grounds will illustrate some of the concepts raised in the more-formal lectures.
+The day-schools will consist of lectures illustrated by Powerpoint.
+The session in the Madingley Hall grounds will give students a chance to learn more about cutting edge research currently taking place at Cambridge.

-• Diagrams, models, video-clips and animations will be used to illustrate concepts and molecular mechanisms wherever possible.

-Discussion in class will facilitate an appreciation of the concepts under consideration.
+- Diagrams, models, video-clips and animations will be used to illustrate concepts and molecular mechanisms wherever possible. - Discussion and group working in class will facilitate an appreciation of the concepts under consideration.